mattdesl/workshop-generative-color/README.md

 ## Running Locally

-To run locally, you first need to clone and install the project Node.js and npm, on new version with ES module support (I am using Node 19).
+To run locally, you first need to clone and install the project with Node.js and npm, and it will need to be a newer version like `node@16` or higher.
+You can download Node.js and npm [here](https://nodejs.org).

 In terminal, run the following from your desired root folder: